telink-semi/zephyr/boards/riscv/tlsr9118bdk40d/doc/index.rst

 | Position | 0   | "+" | "-" | 0 |
 +----------+-----+-----+-----+---+

 Then use the west flash command.
-Download Senscomm tool `Burning and Debugging Tools`_ and extract archive into some directory you wish TELINK_SCTOOL_BASE_DIR.
+Download Senscomm tool `Senscomm Flash Tool`_ and extract archive into some directory you wish TELINK_SCTOOL_BASE_DIR.
 This archive includes both versions for Linux and Windows.